melpa/melpa/README.md

 folder with version corresponding to the newest HEAD revision available; given according to the `%Y%m%d` format.

-* `melpa` -- All the logic for generating everything in the repository based on the `pkglist` file.
-By default this will build all packages listed in `pkglist`, compile the `index.html` file for the [melpa] website front page, and sync with the site.
+* `melpa` -- All the logic for generating everything in the repository based on the recipe files.
+By default this will build all packages listed under `recipes/`, compile the `index.html` file for the [melpa] website front page, and sync with the site.

     The following arguments are accepted,